saezlab/PerMedCoE_tools_virtual_course_2023/README.md

 The course will take place virtually in Zoom on Tuesday 18 April 2023, 13 - 16 h CEST, including breaks.
 The training will combine lectures and hands-on exercises, and participants are expected to attend the whole course.

 ## Trainers
-- Pablo Rodriguez Mier
+- Pablo Rodriguez Mier*
-- Denes Turei
+- Denes Turei*

-(Joint Research Center for Computational Biomedicine, Heidelberg University, PerMedCoE)
+>*Saez-Rodriguez Group, Institute for Computational Biomedicine, Heidelberg University

 If you have any questions or comments, you can contact Daniel Thomas López (dthlopez@ebi.ac.uk).